Ex-Vogue deputy Emily Sheffield named new Evening Standard editor

 “Now I look forward in my new role to helping Emily as she takes the Standard to the next stage of its journey.
 She’s one of the most creative, hard-working people I know with a clear vision of the future.
 It’s going to be very exciting.”

-Evening standard owner Evgeny Lebedev added: “The last few months have been a very tough time for this city and for this paper.
+Standard owner Evgeny Lebedev added: “The last few months have been a very tough time for this city and for this paper.
 But we look forward to a bright future with a brilliant new editor who has read, written and breathed the Evening Standard for 20 years.”

 Sheffield started her career as a graduate news trainee at the Guardian.
-She will remain as founder and director of female-led digital news brand This Much I Know when she begins at the Standard on 1 July.
+She will remain as founder and director of female-led digital news brand This Much I Know.

 Picture: Evening Standard